Vfuryx/BFERP/Docs/apidocs/apidoc.md

                         "creator": 1,
                         "submitter": null,
                         "submit_at": null,
-                        "checker": null,
+                        "auditor": null,
-                        "check_at": null,
+                        "audit_at": null,
                         "warehouer": null,
                         "stock_in_at": null,
                         "is_submit": null,
-                        "is_check": null,
+                        "is_audit": null,
                         "is_stock_in": null,
                         "status": "0",
                         "stock_in_details": [